ListerLab/HOME/README.md

 **DMR detection for two group comparison: Pairwise**

 ```
-HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -a [path of sample1 (including filename)]	 -b [path of case (including filename)] 	-o [output path]
+HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -a [sample1_fullpath]	 -b [sample2_fullpath] 	-o [output_directorypath]
 ```

 *Note: In case of replicates for each sample separate them by space.*

 Example:
 ```
-HOME-pairwise 	-t CG 	-a /testcase/sample1_rep1.txt  /testcase/sample1_rep2.txt 	-b /testcase/sample2_rep1.txt  /testcase/sample2_rep2.txt 	-o /output
+HOME-pairwise 	-t CG 	-a ./testcase/sample1_rep1.txt  ./testcase/sample1_rep2.txt 	-b ./testcase/sample2_rep1.txt  ./testcase/sample2_rep2.txt 	-o ./outputpath
 ```
 Required arguments:
 ```
--t 	Type of DMRs (CG /CHH/CHG/CHN/CNN)
+-t --type 	        Type of DMRs (CG /CHH/CHG/CHN/CNN)

--a 	path of sample1 (replicates should be separated by space)
+-a --pathsample1 	 path of sample1 (replicates should be separated by space)

--b 	path of sample2 (replicates should be separated by space)
+-b --pathsample2  	path of sample2 (replicates should be separated by space)

--o 	path to the output directory
+-o --outputpath 	  path to the output directory
 ```

 Optional arguments:
 ```
 Parameter			               default				description
 -sc  --SVMscorecutoff 		    0.1 			  the score from the classifier for each C position
 -p   --pruncutoff           0.1 	    the SVM score checked for consecutive C’s from both ends to refine the boundaries.
 -ml  --minlength  		        50	      minimum length of DMRs required to be reported
 -ncb --numcb 			            5	       minimum number of C’s present between DMRs to keep them seperate
--md –mergedist 		        500	      maximum distance allowed between DMRs to merge
+-md  -–mergedist 		         500	     maximum distance allowed between DMRs to merge
--npp –numprocess 		      5       	number of cores to be used
+-npp --numprocess 		        5       	number of cores to be used
--mc—minc			            5 	      minimum number of C’s in a DMR
+-mc  --minc			              5 	      minimum number of C’s in a DMR
--d—delta			            0.1     	minimum average difference in methylation required in a DMR
+-d   --delta			             0.1     	minimum average difference in methylation required in a DMR
--prn--prunningC			    	3 	      number of consecutives C’s to be considered for pruning for boundary refinement
+-prn --prunningC			        	3 	      number of consecutives C’s to be considered for pruning for boundary refinement
 ```

 **Parameter –sc**

 HOME assigns a score from the classifier to each C position based on the histogram features.
 This score is then used to cluster the C’s and call the DMRs.
 The user can set a lower score cutoff if the DMRs seems to be missing or DMR boundaries seems to be missing the differential methylated cytosine near the boundaries.
 Similarly, the user can increase the cutoff if the boundaries of DMRs seems to be extended.
 The score ranges from 0-1 and the default is set to 0.1.

 *NOTE: the default score is set after rigorous testing on various data sets and need not to be varied in most of the cases.
-The default should only be changed after proper visualization of the DMRs on the browser. *
+The default should only be changed after proper visualization of the DMRs on the browser.*

 **Parameter –p**